brlindblom/ibxtools/README.md

 ## ibxbackup

-This is a backup utility.
+This is the backup utility.
 It does full and incrementals.
 I'll add more docs shortly...

 ```
 Usage: ibxbackup